lukewyman/lukewyman.github.io/_pages/about.md

 ## About Me

 Over the last few years, I have had to deal with a personal life event that necessitated taking significant periods of time off work.
-Prior to this, I was a generally unhappy person.
-I didn't take a deep interest in my work, but did well enough as an agreeable guy at easy-going jobs with a cruise-control attitude.
+To get back in the saddle, I set about the work of retooling my career.
 While working at AWS itself during 2020, I developed an interest in DevOps.
-I quickly fell in love with Infrastructure as Code and automated deployment, and decided to retool myself as a DevOps engineer.
+I quickly fell in love with Infrastructure as Code and automated deployment, and decided that a career as a DevOps engineer was the right direction.

 As an independent, hands-on learner, I like to build things.
 It seemed to me that a course of action that would match my style would be to build a portfolio of projects by which I could show, not tell, what I can do.
 I started out small: taking courses on Udemy, reading articles on Medium, and reading the AWS documentation and implementing AWS documentation how-to's.
 Having come to a point where I have a respectable collection of arrows in my skills quiver, this year has proven rewarding in my portfolio project work.
 During the course of working on these projects, I have grown in confidence, range and velocity.